kevinlin1/kevinlin1.github.io/_posts/2020-05-05-programming-the-world.md

 The goal of an introductory computing course (even one ostensibly about programming) should not be to produce better software engineers.
 Better software engineers are exactly what they sound like: "better software engineers."
 Designing education as a pipeline is an incorrect metaphor on many levels, but it's perhaps most saliently realized in how it reproduces the bias and inequity of the status quo.

-We should instead strive to construct **a new ethos for computer science through education**: designed in collaboration with students, integrating [intentional teamwork](https://www.pblworks.org/what-is-pbl), empowering students as creators of technologies, exploring the equally technical and social boundaries of computing, situating computing as [explicitly antiracist](https://wac.colostate.edu/books/perspectives/labor/), acknowledging that [learning takes time](https://www.youtube.com/watch?v=srDYfqoUQRw), and understanding the whole human experience.
+We should instead strive to construct a new ethos for computer science through education: designed in collaboration with students, integrating [intentional teamwork](https://www.pblworks.org/what-is-pbl), empowering students as creators of technologies, exploring the equally technical and social boundaries of computing, situating computing as [explicitly antiracist](https://wac.colostate.edu/books/perspectives/labor/), and acknowledging that [learning takes time](https://www.youtube.com/watch?v=srDYfqoUQRw)---that students bring to the classroom diverse and differently valuable human experiences.

 ## Critical programming language learning